Parc Trostre

 Parc Trostre is a retail park in Llanelli, Carmarthenshire, Wales.

 The first phase of the development occurred in 1988, consisting of stores such as Tesco.
+Halfords, which also had a store in Stepney Street, was the next big name to make the move and opened in Trostre in the early 1990s, followed by furniture retailer MFI, Carpetright and DIY chain Great Mills.
 In September 2008, the growing popularity of the retail park led Llanelli Town Council to express concern at the increasing adverse impact which the continued expansion of Parc Trostre is having on Llanelli town centre.